-Your private Pens, Posts, and Collections will all get a privacy "lock" icon to help you recognize them in your profile.
+Your private content all gets a privacy "lock" icon to help you recognize them in your profile and Dashboard.
 Only you can see this lock.

 Can I still share my private work?

 Yes, you can!
-If you give a link to your private Pen, Post, or Collection to someone else, they can see it.
-Nobody will be able to find a Pen you've marked as private unless you give them the link.
+If you give a link to your private content to someone else, they can see it.
+Nobody will be able to find something you've set to private unless you give them the link.
 But once you do share it, anyone with that link can see the Pen.

 If you share a link to a private Collection, anyone with that link can see all of the Pens in the Collection, including private Pens.
 This is a great way to share a group of private work with a client or employer.